-3770 Table 226 illustrates the packet format of the Transmit Data to NC command response.
+Table 224 illustrates the packet format of the Transmit Data to NC command response.

-There are command-specific reason codes identified for this response (see Table 227).
+There are command-specific reason codes identified for this response (see Table 225).

-Table 226 - Transmit Data to NC response packet format
+Table 224 - Transmit Data to NC response packet format

 Bits

 Bytes 3124 2316 1508 0700

 0015 NC-SI Control Packet Header

 1619 Response Code Reason Code

 2023 Checksum

-2445 Pa ad
+2445 Pad

-Table 227 - Transmit Data to NC command-specific reason codes
+Table 225 - Transmit Data to NC command-specific reason codes

-Value Description Comment 0x4C01 Abort Transfer Returned when the NC is terminating the transfer for unspecified reason 0x4C02 Unknown Data Handle Specified Data Handle is not supported 0x4C03 Sequence count error Chunk Number received is not consecutive with the previous number received.
+Value Description Comment 0x4C01 Abort Transfer Returned when the NC is terminating the transfer for unspecified reason 0x4C02 Invalid Data Handle Specified Data Handle is invalid or not supported 0x4C03 Sequence count error The Chunk Number received is not consecutive with the previous number received.
 Also results in an aborted transfer.
-0x4C04 Length error Incorrect chunk length 0x4C05 Insufficient Storage NC cannot process or store a data block of Total Length 0x4C06 Invalid Handle Value Data Handle is invalid or not supported
+0x4C04 Insufficient Storage NC cannot process or store a data

-8.5.114 Receive Data from NC command (0x4D)
+8.4.114 Receive Data from NC command (0x4D)

-The Receive Data from NC command is a package command that allows the MC to receive an opaque block of data of up to 16 MB from the NC.
+The Receive Data from NC command is a package command that allows the MC to receive an opaque block of data from the NC.
 Blocks of data that exceed the data space available in one NC-SI frame will be broken down into multiple transfers that comply with NC-SI RBT frame size.
 When multiple transfers are used:

-- Reception ordering shall be maintained - All chunks shall be an integer multiple of 32 bits, (i.e., double-word aligned), except for the last which may include padding to make it double-word aligned - If the MC detects a transfer error it may request a retransmission of the active chunk, but no other

-Any processing of the block of data will only after the successful reception of all transmitted chunks
+- Reception ordering shall be maintained. - All chunks shall be an integer multiple of 32 bits, (i.e., double-word aligned), except for the last which may include padding to make it double-word aligned. - If the MC detects a transfer error it may request a retransmission of the active chunk, but no other. - Any processing of the block of data will start only after the successful reception of all transmitted chunks.